pulumi/workshops/aws-advanced-cicd/README.md

 $ pulumi new https://github.com/desteves/aws-oidc-typescript/infra --dir aws-oidc
 # Go through the wizard and update the defaults as necessary

-$ pulumi up --yes --cwd aws-oidc
+$ pulumi up --yes --cwd aws-oidc  --stack dev
 # wait for the resources to get created; this can take a couple of minutes

 # Obtain the name of the ESC Environment